-The net OPEB liability in the June 30, 2022 actuarial valuation was determined under the entry age normal (level percentage of compensation) actuarial cost method using a payroll inflation assumption of 2.0 percent; a health care cost trend rate of 7.25 percent and 5.75 percent for 2022, decreasing 0.25 percent per year to an ultimate rate of 4.5 percent, for members aged 65 or under and members older than 65, respectively; a life insurance cost of \$1.31 per month per \$1,000; the Pub-2010 mortality tables with the MP-2021 improvement scale, retirement age of 59 or retirement eligibility if later; the assumption that 80 percent of active members will have a covered spouse at retirement, with females three years younger than males; and the assumption that 100 percent of eligible members will elect coverage at retirement.
+The net OPEB liability in the June 30, 2022 actuarial valuation was determined under the entry age normal (level percentage of compensation) actuarial cost method using a payroll inflation assumption of 2.0 percent; a health care cost trend rate of 7.00 percent for 2023, decreasing 0.25 percent per year to an ultimate rate of 4.5 percent, for members aged 65 or under and members older than 65; the Pub-2010 mortality tables with the MP-2021 improvement scale, retirement age of 59 or retirement eligibility if later; the assumption that 80 percent of active members will have a covered spouse at retirement, with females three years younger than males; and the assumption that 100 percent of eligible members will elect coverage at retirement.
 These assumptions were applied to all periods included in the measurement.